0xunwallet/unwallet-sdk/AUTO_EARN_GUIDE.md

 This guide shows how to use the Unwallet SDK to bridge USDC from Base Sepolia to Arbitrum Sepolia and automatically invest it in Aave using the AutoEarn module.

+## Two Approaches

+The SDK supports **two approaches** for building modules:

+1. **Client-Side Encoding** (Manual) - You encode module data yourself using SDK helpers
+2. **Server-Side API** (Recommended) - Server handles encoding, validation, and address lookup

+This guide shows both approaches.
+The server-side API is recommended as it's simpler and more maintainable.

 ## Prerequisites

 - Node.js 18+ or Bun